oilcrest/EmergentMind-nix-config/README.md

       The home-manager core and options are defined in host-specific .nix files housed in `home/<user>`.
 - `lib` - Custom library used throughout the nix-config to make import paths more readable.
 Accessible via `lib.custom`.
 - `modules` - Custom modules to enable special functionality and options.
-    - `common` - Custom modules that will work on either linux or dariwn but that aren't specific to home-manager
+    - `common` - Custom modules that will work on either nixos or dariwn but that aren't specific to home-manager
     - `darwin` - Custom modules specific to dariwn-based hosts
     - `home-manager` - Custom modules to home-manager
-    - `nixos` - Custom modules specific to linux-based hosts
+    - `nixos` - Custom modules specific to nixos-based hosts
 - `nixos-installer` - A stripped down version of the main nix-config flake used exclusively during installation of NixOS and nix-config on hosts.
 - `overlays` - Custom modifications to upstream packages.
 - `pkgs` - Custom packages meant to be shared or upstreamed.
-    - `common` - Custom packages that will work on either linux or dariwn
+    - `common` - Custom packages that will work on either nixos or dariwn
     - `darwin` - Custom packages specific to dariwn-based hosts
-    - `nixos` - Custom packages specific to linux-based hosts
+    - `nixos` - Custom packages specific to nixos-based hosts
 - `scripts` - Custom scripts for automation, including remote installation and bootstrapping of NixOS and nix-config.

 ## Secrets Management